Ayingre/Typemaster-Pre-Launch-Landing-Page-2-Project/README.md

 - This project is a landing page for a Keyboard company.
 - The project is built with only HTML and CSS so it is not interactive.

-## How to Run this project
+## How To Run This Project
 - To view this project you can click on this link [Typemaster Landing Page](https://playful-semolina-7bff36.netlify.app)
-- Or you can copy the the files and floders and then ran on your local computer
+- Or you can copy the the files and folders to your local computer and open the index.html file